 Deborah Van Dyke, Director

-CHIFA profile: Deborah Van Dyke is the Founder and Director of Global Health Media Project, an organization producing videos that bring to life critical health care information for providers and populations in low-resource settings.
-She is a clinician filmmaker ? bringing to this work more than 30 years in family practice, an MPH from Harvard and international field experience, mostly with MSF/Doctors Without Borders.
-Deb is the designer and builder of the teaching videos during all phases of GHM projects. deb AT globalhealthmedia.org
+HIFA profile: Deborah Van Dyke is the Founder and Director of Global Health Media Project, an organization producing videos that bring to life critical health care information for providers and populations in low-resource settings.
+Capitalizing on advances in ICT will enable distribution worldwide at lower cost via the Internet and mobile devices.
+She is a family practice clinician with extensive experience with MSF/Doctors Without Borders, based in the US. deb AT globalhealthmedia.org